Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/divertor_shaping.rst

 Divertor target plates
 ----------------------
-How long the divertor should be is decided by the divertor target plates.
+How long the divertor should be is decided by the divertor strike point position.
 As first input, the user has to decide the strike points, meaning where the separatrix has to intersect inner and outer target.
 The two unique points are set giving: